siran-1/Portfolio/README.md

-# A very Minimal Portfolio built using the following:
+# A very minimal Portfolio built using the following:
-# HTML, CSS, React, Javascript
+> HTML, CSS, React, Javascript
-# The App was deployed in a elastic beanstalk environment, single instance.
+> The App was deployed in a elastic beanstalk environment, single instance.